2020MEAI/DrugRepSS/readme.md

-# DrugRepSS: Drug Repositioning Algorithm Based on Graph Neural Network and Ranking Learning
+# DrugRepSS: DrugRepSS: Textual Semantic and Graph Structural Progressive Representation Learning for Drug Repositioning

 # 1.Introduction

-This repository contains source code and datasets for paper "DrugRepSS: Drug Repositioning Algorithm Based on Graph Neural Network and Ranking Learning".In this study, we propose a drug repositioning framework called DrugRepSS, which leverages the effectiveness comparison relationships (ECR) between drugs to identify new drug indications based on graph neural networks and ranking learning.
+This repository contains source code and datasets for paper "DrugRepSS: Textual Semantic and Graph Structural Progressive Representation Learning for Drug Repositioning".In this study, we propose a drug repositioning framework called DrugRepSS, which leverages the effectiveness comparison relationships (ECR) between drugs to identify new drug indications based on graph neural networks and ranking learning.

 # 2.Install Python libraries needed